StevenLwcz/StevenLwcz.github.io/_posts/2022-03-20-Improved-Tui-Register-Window-for-GDB-ARM-Assembler.md

 ### addendum

-The wiki page was retroactively converted into a post.
+The wiki page was retrospectively converted into a post.